arista/reknow/README.md

 The "namespaces" can be nested to any level within the StateManager declaration.
 These namespaces are only an organizing tool - they don't affect the application directly, which is still directly accessing classes like `TodoList` and `TodoListItem`.

-However, the namespaces do show up when the StateManager reports actions and debugging to its assigned listeners (described below).
+The namespaces do show up when the StateManager reports actions and debugging to its assigned listeners (described below).
 For example, a property change on a TodoListItem  would be reported as a change to a "todo.TodoListItem".

 #### Running Multiple StateManagers